• Skip to main content

 NordVPN pricing and refunds

 With all of its impressive features and capabilities, you might expect NordVPN to be one expensive service.
 But you would be wrong.
-In fact, NordVPN is on the list of the best cheap VPN services in the world.
+NordVPN is on the list of the best cheap VPN services in the world.
 Even better, NordVPN frequently offers price cuts and changes their pricing frequently.

-Right now, both the 1-year and the 2-year plan are heavily discounted.
-The 2-year plan is very affordable, especially if you use > (opens in a new tab)”>this coupon for 68% off >>
+Right now, both the 1-year and the 2-year plans are heavily discounted.
+The 2-year plan is very affordable, especially if you use this coupon for 57% off >>

 Like Proton VPN, NordVPN also gives you many payment options.
-These include: major credit cards, Google Pay, Amazon Pay, ACH transfers through PLAID, UnionPay, and a range of cryptocurrencies through CoinPayments.
+These include major credit cards, Google Pay, Amazon Pay, ACH transfers through PLAID, UnionPay, and a range of cryptocurrencies through CoinPayments.

 NordVPN refund policy

-The NordVPN refund policy is clear and simple: you get a 30 day money-back guarantee of a full refund.
+The NordVPN refund policy is clear and simple: you get a 30-day money-back guarantee of a full refund.
 Period.
 We haven't had to do a NordVPN refund, but we haven't seen any gotchas in their refund policy, and haven't heard any complaints

 Proton VPN pricing and refunds